-We thank A. Roux for her contribution to the coding of the interventions recorded in the dataset used in this study.
+We thank Å. Roux for her contribution to the coding of the interventions recorded in the dataset used in this study.
 We thank D. Garcia, V. D. P. Servedio and D. Hofmann for their contribution in the early stage of this work.
 N.H. thanks L. Haug for helpful discussions.
 This work was funded by the Austrian Science Promotion Agency, the FFG project (no. 857136), the WWTF (nos.
-COV 20-001, COV 20-017 and MA16-045), Medizinisch-Wissenschaftlichen Fonds des Bürgermeisters der Bundeshauptstadt Wien (no. CoVid004) and the project VET-Austria, a cooperation between the Austrian Federal Ministry of Social Affairs, Health, Care and Consumer Protection, the Austrian Agency for Health and Food Safety and the University of Veterinary Medicine, Vienna.
-The funders had no role in the conceptualization, design, data collection, analysis, decision to publish or preparation of the manuscript.
+COV 20-001, COV 20-017 and MA16-045), Medizinisch-Wissenschaftlichen Fonds des Bürgermeisters der Bundeshauptstadt Wien (no. CoVid004) and the project VET-Austria, a cooperation between the Austrian Federal Ministry of Social Affairs, Health, Care and Consumer Protection, the Austrian The funders had no role in the conceptualization, design, data collection, analysis, decision to publish or preparation of the manuscript.